Your shared stories

 What can I expect if I have a biopsy?

 Your doctor will give you a detailed list of instructions on how to prepare for a biopsy.
 Your biopsy may be performed in a minimally invasive fashion, depending where the mass is in the body.

-At St. Anthony’s Medical Center, all our board certified pathologists (with a combined 90+ years of practice experience) are trained to diagnose all types of cancers.
+At St. Anthony’s Medical Center, all our board certified pathologists are trained to diagnose all types of cancers.
 Many specimens are examined by at least two pathologists; for challenging cases, by all members of the department.
 The turnaround time, from the patient's biopsy or surgery to creating the final pathology report, which is issued to the patient's treating physician, is typically one to two working days for needle biopsies, and two to four working days for larger specimens.